sadit/SimilaritySearch.jl/joss/paper.md

 # Summary

-This manuscript describes the `SimilaritySearch.jl` Julia's package that provides algorithms to efficiently retrieve $k$ nearest neighbors from a metric dataset and other related problems.
+This manuscript describes the `SimilaritySearch.jl` Julia's package (MIT licensed) that provides algorithms to efficiently retrieve $k$ nearest neighbors from a metric dataset and other related problems with no knowledge of the underlying algorithms since our main structure, the `SearchGraph,` has autotuning capabilities.
 Its algorithms are designed to work in main memory and take advantage of multithreading systems in most of its primary operations.

 # Statement of need
 Similarity search algorithms are fundamental tools for many computer science and data analysis methods.
 For instance, they are among the underlying machinery behind efficient information retrieval systems [witten1999managing,@sparse-dense-text-retrieval]; they allow fast clustering analysis on large datasets [@pmlr-v157-weng21a; @jayaram2019diskann; @sisap2020kmeans].
 Another outstanding example is how they can speed up the constructions of all $k$ nearest neighbor graphs, which are the input of non-linear dimensional reduction methods.
 It is a popular way to visualize complex data [@umap2018; @trimap2019; @van2008visualizing; @lee2007nonlinear;], among other use cases.
 The number of potential applications is also increasing as the number of problems solved by deep learning methods proliferates, i.e., most deep learning representations are direct input for searching methods.